yratof/ACF-Column-Field/README.md

 ### Compatibility

 This plugin needs the installation of ACF 5.
-There's a version included for ACF 5.2.6 and before and on version for AVF 5.2.7 and newer.
+There's a version included for ACF 5.2.6 and before and a version for ACF 5.2.7 and newer.

 ### Changelog
 **1.1.0**